 It was oddly difficult to decide how to headline this post.
-The 11 things-series: a tried and trusted format.
+The 11 things you’ll love-series: a tried and trusted format.
 Transfixed in Turkmenistan: so fitting.
 As usual when I can’t decide, I choose both.
 Always works out, somehow.
 But enough of that; let’s get on with this most peculiar of lands.
 Or rather, of stans.

 Should it be sung?
 (Is that even a word?).
 Well, it should at least be acknowledged as the peculiar country it is, good and bad, light and dark, interesting and downright weird.
 With Turkmenistan, ‘off the beaten track’ takes on a whole new meaning.

-My first ever personal encounter with Turkmenistan was a weird one.
-(Seems just the order of things now.)
+My first ever encounter with Turkmenistan was a weird one.
+(Seems just the order of things now):

 Never got a satisfactory answer (or any answer, really) as to why calls from North Korea somehow seem to be routed through Turkmenistan.